 Because at this point, even the dangling of a reward in her sweet face is not stopping the tears at the bus stop.

-The teacher talked a lot about “state standards” at the curriculum night.
+The teacher talked a lot about “state standards” on the curriculum night.

-How the standards are kicked up a notch.
+How the standards are kicked up a notch this year.

 Of course they are.

 About how kindergarten isn’t as much about coloring, art projects or cutting but more about reading, READING, and more READING.

 The year my daughter starts kindergarten.

 In preparation for a test.